 Definitions: Regardless of the transportation externalities (for example, accidents and air and noise pollution), human-powered mobility is expected to increase the physical and mental well-being of the individual.

-Examples: The solution increased your possibilities to use human-powered modes of transport by, for example adding new service, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.
+Examples: The solution increased your possibilities to use human-powered modes of transport, for example, by adding new service, improving the infrastructure and urban space meant for human-powered modes of transportation, or restricting other modes of transportation in the area.